Engee documentation

 Vector of temperatures — storage temperatures

-[273] K (by default) | vector
+[273] K (default) | vector

 Dependencies

-2.2134e6 (by default) | scalar
+2.2134e6 (default) | scalar

-Linear scaling factor for open circuit voltage.
+The linear scaling factor for the open circuit voltage.

 Dependencies

-1.632e6 (by default) | scalar
+1.632e6 (default) | scalar

-Constant offset for open circuit voltage.
+Constant offset for the open circuit voltage.

 Dependencies

-0.515833569 (By default) | scalar
+0.515833569 (default) | scalar

 Dependencies

-Time exponent, a - time exponent
+Time exponent, a is the exponent of time

-0.75 (By default) | scalar
+0.75 (default) | scalar

 Dependencies